-[7, 15] show that 2D combinatorial maps are suitable topological structures to be used in 2D segmentation.
-Many domains need to work in 3D imagery (e.g. medicine, geology), so the theoretical framework of 2D combinatorial maps has been extended to 3D [10, 4].
+(e.g. medicine, geology), so the theoretical framework of 2D combinatorial maps has been extended to 3D [10, 4].
 In order to use 3D topological structures for 3D image segmentation one has to define basic operations.
-In this paper only two basic operations are introduced: the contraction and the removal operation.
+In this paper only two basic operations are used:

+- the contraction and - the removal operation.

-Attempts have been made to reduce such representations [10] to a certain extent, without guaranteeing the minimal representation.
-We extend this work in order to find minimal representations of the topological configurations of the initial data, and distinguish between them using the remaining pseudo-elements.
+Successful attempts have allready been made to reduce such representations [10].
+We extend this work in order to find minimal representations of the topological configurations of the initial data, including pseudo-elements, which we use to distinguish between the obtained minimal configurations.
 The algorithmic aspects of such an operation are discussed in [16].

 A short introduction of the 2D and 3D combinatorial map is given in Section 2.
-In Section 3 the two operations, namely contraction and removal, are properly applied to three objects.
-We show examples of the three basic structures in 3D: a simply connected volume, a volume with a hole (volume enclosing other volume), and a volume with a tunnel (donut) and their minimal configurations that preserve the topology.
+In Section 3 the two operations, namely contraction and removal, are properly applied to five configurations.
+First we show examples of three basic structures in 3D: a simply connected volume, a volume with a hole (volume enclosing other volume), and a volume with a tunnel (donut), then we show two different configurations of two tori.
+For all examples we show their obtained minimal configurations that preserve the topology.